Members - short description

 • file (str or file-like object) – The file to save to.
 If a string is provided, a file is opened and closed.
 If a file-like object is provided, it is used directly.

-• **kwargs – Additional keyword arguments are passed to the Environment.to_dict method.
+• **kwargs – Additional keyword arguments passed to Environment.to_dict.

 Deprecated